1972 found Dan underway working with Boosey & Hawkes marketing his amplifiers at various music stores

 its peaks.
 It worked so well that we decided to make a similar one for bass guitars, and we called it the

-George, this effect would eventually go through extreme changes in the future and even have part of its name changed.
+However, and for whatever reasons, this effect would eventually go through extreme changes in directions, to the point that even part of

 Craig Buzzart was not only Dan's long time friend, but also the North American distributor for the Dan Armstrong